Fahdmoh01/chatterbug-exercise/README.md

             "length": 12
         }

+# Test the /generate-password route
+You can test the /generate-password route using pytest by running the command below:
+##
+        python -m pytest --verbose tests/

 # Using the /third-party-api route.[Optional Objective]
 * Make a GET request to view the web page of the top 10 most popular movies in the world right now according to the ThemovieDB
 ##